CNAG-Biomedical-Informatics/cbicall/README.md

     sudo apt install cpanminus gcc

+Note: If you don't have `sudo` privileges:

+    curl -L https://cpanmin.us | perl - App::cpanminus -l ~/perl5

+Then the `cpanm` exe will be at `~/perl5/bin/cpanm` or similar.

 We will install the dependencies at `~/perl5`:

     cpanm --local-lib=~/perl5 local::lib && eval $(perl -I ~/perl5/lib/perl5/ -Mlocal::lib)